 where

 where $T_{\rm {and}}=\max\{T_1, T_2\}$ and

 with $\inf\emptyset=\infty$ by convention.

-We remark that the probability in (1.2) denotes the probability of ruin occurs that both $U_1(t)$ and $U_2(t)$ are below zero at the same time within finite time $T>0$, the probability in (1.3) denotes the probability of ruin occurs that at last one of $\{U_i(t), i=1,2\}$ is below zero within finite time $T>0$, the probability in (1.4) denotes the probability of ruin occurs that the total of $U_1(t)$ and $U_2(t)$ is negative within finite time $T>0$, whereas the probability in (1.5) denotes the probability of ruin occurs that both $U_1(t)$ and $U_2(t)$ are below zero, not necessarily at the same time, within finite time $T>0$. $T_{\rm {and}}$ represents a more critical time than $T_{\max}$ and the ruin probability defined by $T_{\rm sum}$ will be reduced to that in the unidimensional model.
+We remark that the probability in (1.2) denotes the probability of ruin occurs when both $U_1(t)$ and $U_2(t)$ are below zero at the same time within finite time $T>0$, the probability in (1.3) denotes the probability of ruin occurs that at least one of $\{U_i(t), i=1,2\}$ is below zero within finite time $T>0$, the probability in (1.4) denotes the probability of ruin occurs that the total of $U_1(t)$ and $U_2(t)$ is negative within finite time $T>0$, whereas the probability in (1.5) denotes the probability of ruin occurs that both $U_1(t)$ and $U_2(t)$ are below zero, not necessarily simultaneously, within finite time $T>0$. $T_{\rm {and}}$ represents a more critical time than $T_{\max}$, and the ruin probability defined by $T_{\rm sum}$ will be reduced to that in the unidimensional model.
 The following relation holds between the four ruin probabilities defined above:

 and